psyhomb/wireguard-tools/README.md

 wireguard-tools
 ===============

-Full documentation for manual Wireguard installation and configuration is available [here](https://gitlab.com/snippets/1897102).
+Full documentation about Wireguard installation and configuration process can be found [here](https://gitlab.com/snippets/1897102).

 wgcg.sh
 -------